Hosamov/interactive-form/README.md

 Live-validation for name, email, and activities fields will occur after initial form is submitted.
 Hints will not show unless the user did not enter valid information in required input fields.
 Credit Card validation is live on load.

-Changed CSS colors.
+### ADITIONAL NOTES:
+- Adjusted/edited CSS color pallet.

-Updated 1/6/2020, by Matt Coale
+Last Updated 1/7/2020, by Matt Coale